sunfounder/arduino_starter_kit/docs/source/8_traffic_light_button.rst

         }
     }

-Upload your code to the R3 board.
+Upload your code to the Arduino Uno R3.
 Once the sketch is fully transferred, the code will execute.

 Observe the behavior of your traffic light.
 Press the button and wait for the traffic light to complete its cycle.
 Does the pedestrian green light blink?
 When the button is released, does the traffic light return to its normal operation mode?
 If not, make adjustments to your sketch and re-upload it to the R3.